 What Are the Symptoms of Essential Tremor?

-The primary symptoms associated with essential tremor include:
+The main symptoms of essential tremor include:

-Tremors that lessen with rest
+- Tremors that lessen with rest

-Balance problems (in rare cases)
+- Balance problems (in rare cases)

 Can Essential Tremor Increase the Risk for Other Illnesses?